Three Rivers School District Athletics Eligibility

 - The Athletic Participation Contract outlines behavioral expectations for TRSD athletes.
 Both the athlete and their parent are required to read the contract and sign it. -

-- In order to participate in an athletic contest or practice, the student MUST be in full attendance for all classes that day unless pre-excused for a valid reason.
+- In order to participate in an athletic contest or practice, the student MUST be in full attendance for at lease 4 periods that day unless pre-excused for a valid reason.

 The necessary forms for sports are available on the athletic sign up and info webpage.Call the school Athletic Office at each school if you have questions.